WonSong/bear-export/README.md

 ./schedule.sh start
 ```

-This installs a LaunchAgent that runs the export every 30 seconds.
+This installs a LaunchAgent that runs the export every 5 minutes.
 Export logs are written to `export.log`.

 ### Stop Automated Export